TuxInvader/wrkit/README.md

-# Wrk container to load tests
+# Wrk container for load tests

 This container will run a number of `wrk` processes.
 The exact number is determined by the number of cores in the system multiplied by the `CPU_SCALING` factor.